Official Competition Details, Rules and Format

 I.1 TEAM ENTRIES

 Teams may be comprised of undergraduate and graduate students, and must be supervised by at least one faculty advisor.
 Interdisciplinary teams are encouraged (EE, ME, CS, etc.).
 Students must staff each team.
 Only the student component of each team will be eligible for the awards.
-Faculty supervisor will certify that all team members are bonafide students on application form and will also provide contact information (telephone number and e-mail address) for himself and the student team leader on the form.
+Faculty supervisor will certify that all team members are bonafide students on application form and will also provide contact information (telephone number and e-mail address) for him and the student team leader on the form.
 Business/Non-Engineering students are encouraged to join teams to promote marketing, sponsorships, and other program management functions.
-For a student to be eligible to compete as a team member, they are required to have attended at least one semester of school as a registered student between June 2008 and June 2009.
+For a student to be eligible to compete as a team member, they are required to have attended at least one semester of school as a registered student between June 2010 and June 2011.

 Team sponsors are encouraged.
 Sponsors' participation will be limited to hardware donation and/or funding support.
 Sponsors logos may be placed on the vehicle and may be displayed inside of the team maintenance area.
 Teams should encourage sponsor attendance at the IGVC.

 Schools are encouraged to have more than one entry; but are limited to a maximum of three per school, and each vehicle must have a separate team of students and a distinct design report.
 Each entry must be based on a different chassis and software and must be documented by a separate application form and design report, submitted in accordance with all deadlines.
 All entries must have a team name and each application form must be TYPED and accompanied with a $250.00 non-refundable registration fee made payable to Oakland University.
-Intention to compete must be received no later than February 28, 2009, by mailing your application form to:
+Intention to compete must be received no later than February 28, 2011, by mailing your application form to:

 Gerald C. Lane